tristantimp/HRI_assignment/README.md

 # HRI_assignment
 Coding assignment for the course Human Robot Interaction for Social Robots

+Replace OPENAI_API_KEY with your own OpenAI API key.
+Update the realm to correspond with the correct robot.

 for windows
 1. Initialize and activate the virtual environment:
     ```python